stolostron/advanced-cluster-security/README.md

 Follow these steps to get the `ROX_API_TOKEN` for the command line:
 1. On your HUB, run `oc get route -n stackrox central`
 2. Open a browser to the hostname returned in the `HOST/PORT` column.
 Make sure you use `https://hostname` so a secure connection is made.
 3. Run the command `oc get secret -n stackrox central-htpasswd -o yaml | grep password` to view the base64 encoded password.
 Decode the password with a command similar to `echo <base64-encoded-password> | base64 -d` to decode the encoded password.
 4. Login to the Advanced Cluster Security Central Server with the userid `admin` and the password obtained above.
 5. Select `Platform Configuration` and then select `Integrations` from the menu.
-Scrol to the end of the list of integrations and select the StackRox API Token integration.
+Scroll to the end of the list of integrations and select the StackRox API Token integration.
 6. Select the New Integration button.
 In the dialog that appears, specify a name for the token and select the `admin` role.
 Click generate.
 7. Copy the generated token and on your command line run a command like `export ROX_API_TOKEN=value` to add the token to your shell environment.